lostatc/xpct/README.md

 *How do you pronounce "xpct"?*

-However you choose pronounce it is how it's pronounced.
+However you choose to pronounce it is how it's pronounced.
 I pronounce it like "expect."

 ## Examples